Writers

 Whether you’re looking for in-depth insights or quick tips to ease everyday stress, these selections have inspired and helped us, and we hope they do the same for you.*

-1. "The Huberman Lab Podcast"
+1. "The Huberman Lab" (Podcast)

-Why BoxPlay Recommends: This is great to dip into for anyone who wants to develop a greater understanding of our connection with the brain and body.
-We love the advice on small habits and behaviors that can have a positive impact on our health.
+Why BoxRecommends: This is great to dip into for anyone who wants to develop a greater understanding of the connection between brain and body.
+We love Dr. Huberman’s advice regarding small habits and behaviors that can positively impact on our everyday health.

 Notable episodes: "Controlling Stress and Anxiety," "How Stress Affects the Body."

-2. "The Body Keeps the Score" (Book) by Dr. Bessel van der Kolk
+2. "The Body Keeps the Score" by Dr. Bessel van der Kolk (Book)

-Why BoxPlay Recommends: A go-to resource for understanding the connection between mind and body in stress recovery.
+Why BoxRecommends: A go-to resource for understanding the connection between mind and body in stress recovery.

 3. "The Happiness Lab" with Dr. Laurie Santos (Podcast)

-Why BoxPlay Recommends: The podcast takes scientific insights and applies them to everyday life, helping listeners make tangible improvements in their mental health.
+Why BoxRecommends: The podcast takes scientific insights and applies them to everyday life, helping listeners make tangible improvements in their mental health.

 Notable episodes: “‘How to Thrive at Work”.
 It provides many excellent examples of stress management and navigating emotions in the workplace.

-4. When the Body Says No" (Book) by Dr. Gabor Maté
+4. "When the Body Says No" by Dr. Gabor Maté (Book)

-Why BoxPlay Recommends: It connects emotional well-being with physical health in a compassionate, deeply researched way.
+Why BoxRecommends: It connects emotional well-being with physical health in a compassionate, thoroughly researched way.

-5. "Why Zebras Don’t Get Ulcers" (Book) by Dr. Robert Sapolsky
+5. "Why Zebras Don’t Get Ulcers" by Dr. Robert Sapolsky (Book)

 Heading 1